hawic2t/hawic2t/README.md

 Hi, I’m Shirley.
 A professional problem solver who is dedicated, challenge oriented and resourceful to make results happen.
 I connect with people easily and like to listen to people’s problems and offer advice and solutions.
 I’m a Founder who leads with empathy, resourcefulness and dedication to make results happen.
-Avid communicator in both technical and non-technical realm of cyber security.
+My MO is being an avid communicator in both the technical and non-technical realm of cyber security.

 I started my cyber security journey in 2021 on the forefront before the industry boom in Australia.
 Thanks to US connections of Cybrary and Grant Collins - Cyber Academy and Melbourne Institute of TAFE, I had the background knowledge to move from project management into an ICT role for cyber security awareness, auditing and incident response.

-- 💻: **Motto:** Cyber security isn't just an industry, it's a way of life.
+- 💻: **Motto:** _Cyber security isn't just an industry, it's a way of life._

 - 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security GRC and consulting, networking, programming and system admin.